proteo/nextnode/README.txt

 2. Unpack the contents of the zip file.
 Look for the folder called "lib", rename it and move it to your Drupal installation so it becomes available at the following path: sites/all/libraries/waypoints
-   So the final structure of the libraries directory should end up like this:
+   The final structure of the libraries directory should look like this:
    - libraries/
      - waypoints/
        - shortcuts/